 Under the areas of intervention mentioned above, NAHNOO’s advocacy campaigns focus on challenging the existing sectarian system to attain a civil state in which all citizens are equal, improving municipal and governmental transparency as well as administrative decentralization, preserving the Lebanese public spaces such as the coast, in addition to protecting built heritage and craftsmanship.

 At the heart of NAHNOO is a dedicated team of youth volunteers we rally from across Lebanon and whose passion for change-making drives the NGO’s advocacy.

-Through multidisciplinary and participatory research, capacity-building workshops, and grassroot activities, we provide a platform for both youth and professionals to engage in development activities and acquire and nurture the skills needed to impact policy-making at local and national levels.
+Through multidisciplinary and participatory research, training and grassroots activities, we provide a platform for youth and professionals to lead the planning and implementation of advocacy campaigns and gain the skills needed to impact policymaking at the local and national levels.

 Our story highlights

 NAHNOO started as a student-led club at the Lebanese University.